aldeacomputer/aldea-js/docs/tutorial/basics/txbuilder.md

 })
 ```

-You can probably guess that each of these `NEW` instructions create a new instance of a `Potion` Jig with the given arguments.
+You can probably guess that each of the `NEW` instructions creates a new instance of a `Potion` Jig with the specified arguments.

-This next line adds a `CALL` instruction to the transaction.
-The instruction is to call the `mix` method on the first referenced Jig, passing the second referenced Jig as an argument.
+The next line adds a `CALL` instruction to the transaction.
+This instruction calls the `mix` method on the first referenced Jig, passing the second referenced Jig as an argument.

 ```ts
 env.wallet.createFundedTx(txb => {